This guidance should be read in conjunction with the maternity leave policy.

 When a member of staff confirms they are pregnant

-When a member of staff notifies you of their pregnancy, it is important that you meet with them as soon as practical so that you can congratulate them on their exciting news and discuss with them how to communicate their pregnancy more widely.
+When a member of staff notifies you of their pregnancy, it's important you meet with them as soon as is practical, so you can congratulate them on their exciting news and discuss with them how to communicate their pregnancy more widely.

-As soon as possible after you have been notified of the pregnancy, you should undertake a Risk Assessment of their working environment and carry out a workstation assessment to protect them from avoidable risk.
+As soon as possible after you have been notified of the pregnancy, you should carry out a risk assessment of their working environment and a workstation assessment to protect them from avoidable risk.
 Please be aware that you should update risk assessments as the employee's pregnancy develops.

 You should also discuss and agree workload (and allocation), rest breaks and any other work related issues affected by the pregnancy.

 The pregnant employee is entitled to reasonable paid time of work to attend antenatal appointments as recommended by their doctor or midwife.
 Time off will be at full pay and they won’t need to make up the hours.
 The member of staff should give you as much notice as possible and you can request to see evidence of their appointments.

 A husband, civil partner or partner also has the right to unpaid time off to attend up to two antenatal appointments.

 If the member of staff becomes ill with a pregnancy related illness after the beginning of the 4th week before the expected birth date, their maternity leave will start automatically on the date after their first day of absence.
 They will not qualify for sick pay whilst on maternity leave.
 Please notify your HR Advisor if this is the case, so that revised maternity dates can be confirmed.

 You should agree with your member of staff when they wish to start and end their maternity leave and sign their maternity leave application form.
 It is advisable to take a copy of this form for your records and ensure that your HR Advisor has received a copy.
 Your HR Advisor will write to the employee to confirm maternity dates and will liaise with payroll, who will advise the employee of their maternity pay arrangements.